AdobeDocs/cc-everywhere/src/pages/guides/tutorials/generate-image.md

 By completing this tutorial, you'll gain practical skills in:

 - Implementing the **Generate Image module** with the Adobe Express Embed SDK.
-- Using the **new V2 features** of the Generate Image module.
+- Using several of the **new V2 features** of the Generate Image module.
 - Implementing the **Custom Community Wall**.

 ### What you'll build

-You'll build a simple, JavaScript-based web application that allows users to generate images from text prompts using the Generate Image module of the Adobe Express Embed SDK.
+You'll build a simple, JavaScript-based web application that allows users to generate images from text prompts using the Generate Image v2 module of the Adobe Express Embed SDK.

 ![Generate image](./images/generate-image--final.png)